 Interestingly, the frequency of this type of statement is inversely proportional to the local unemployment rate.
 When unemployment is low, then companies start to notice that their employees become less "sticky".
 They leave their job and move on to something else.

 Today's employees have more choices than they have typically had in the past.
-There are jobs out there; especially in the skilled trades.
-It's natural for people to want to move on to greener pastures when they are out there and techology makes them easy to find.
+There are jobs out there;, especially in the skilled trades.
+It's natural for people to want to move on to greener pastures when they are out there and technology makes them easy to find.

 Companies are scrambling to get their heads around this generation.
 What do they want?
 How can you keep them from leaving?
 How can you attract them in the first place?

 This is a complicated issue and there is no shortage of research on this subject.
 However, it looks like it comes down to the following four issues: (1) Today's workforce wants to be involved.
 They want you to ask them what they think.
 (2) Today's workforce likes technology.
 They don't want to read a bulletin board, they want to read their I-Pad.
 (3) Today's workforce wants recognition.
 This is not something new but still, it's high on their priority list.
 And (4) Today's workforce places a very high value on Work-Life balance.

 It's this last issue, Work-Life balance, which is probably the most complicated.
 It's complicated because each individual has their own idea about what this means.
 Does it mean job security with predictable days off?
 Does it mean ready access to as much overtime as you want?
 Does it mean having weekends off or not working nights?
 Does it mean a flexible work schedule?
 Does it mean having the ability to work harder so you can go farther or does it mean getting as much time off as possible?

 Work-Life balance is complicated.
 It's also the number one reason companies have come to Shiftwork Solutions over the last couple of years.
 Our process gets the workforce involved.
 Our process identifies ways to achieve Work-Life balance while meeting the needs of a company.